The-OpenROAD-Project/OpenROAD/src/par/README.md

 ## Regression tests

 There are a set of regression tests in `/test`.
+For more information, refer to this [section](../../README.md#regression-tests).

 Simply run the following script:

 ```shell
 ./test/regression